2019 HDR Foundation Grants

 Green Empowerment - Amaguaya Micro Hydroelectric Project | Amaguaya, Bolivia

-HDR Foundation’s $15,000 grant will fund tools, equipment and supplies to make physical infrastructure improvements and repairs to the Amaguaya micro hydroelectric facility, while increasing local skill sets through community education and technical trainings.
+HDR Foundation’s $15,000 grant will fund tools, equipment and supplies to make physical infrastructure improvements and repairs to the Amaguaya micro hydroelectric facility, while increasing local skill sets through community education and technical training.
 Upgrades to the facility’s load controller will allow for more efficient use of power and make the system more resilient during emergency situations.
 The project will restore reliable power to the community and improve local health services.

 Council Groves Apartments | Missoula, Montana